orcunsaltik/gulp-rollup-2/README.md

     .pipe(gulp.dest('./dist'));
 );
 ```
-### When it comes first...
+### B - When it comes first...

-The file path in the input option of the Rollup config used by the src method of gulp-rollup-2 plugin replaces the role of src() method of gulp.
+The file path in the input option of the Rollup Api config object used in the src() method of gulp-rollup-2 plugin replaces the role of src() method of gulp.

 ``` js
 const gulp = require('gulp');